 When looking at career prospects, you’ll find few industries offer the wide range of opportunities that law enforcement does.
 Whether you choose to serve the local community as a police or probation officer or prefer a more globe-trotting lifestyle as a diplomat or intelligence agent, there’s a law enforcement option for everyone.

 There are generally three categories of positions within law enforcement careers – uniformed officers, investigators, and support personnel.
-Most fields within law enforcement are experiencing steady growth – from 5% for police and detective roles to 12% for paralegals and legal assistant positions between now and 2028.
-These are generally well-paid positions: The 2017 annual mean wage for law enforcement professionals in California is $100,090.
-As with many vocations, additional training or education can translate into a more robust paycheck.
+Most fields within law enforcement are experiencing growth – from 3% for police and detective roles to 14% for paralegals and legal assistant positions between now and 2028.
+These are generally well-paid positions: The May 2021 annual mean wage for law enforcement professionals is $66,020.
+As with many vocations, additional training, education, and location can translate into a more robust paycheck.

-So, to get your piece of the law enforcement pie, what kind of degree should you pursue?
-If you’re already in the field, what’s going to help with career advancement in law enforcement?
-National University, San Diego’s largest, private, nonprofit university, features a number of undergraduate and graduate programs, both online and on-site, to help you achieve your goals, in whichever category interests you.
+So, to get your piece of the law enforcement pie, what are the best degrees for law enforcement?
+If you’re already in the field, what’s going to help with career advancement?
+National University, features a number of undergraduate and graduate degree programs, both online and on-site, to help you achieve your goals, in whichever category interests you.
 Let’s take a look.

 While it’s not impossible to snag a law enforcement job without a college degree — only 30.2% of the country’s police officers hold a four-year degree — more education does improve job prospects.
 With that in mind, which are the best degrees for law enforcement at an undergraduate level?

-Bachelor of Public Administration: Another undergraduate degree that provides a range of career options within law enforcement is the bachelor of public administration.
+Another undergraduate degree that provides a range of career options within law enforcement is the bachelor of public administration.
 You’ll learn about managing government and nonprofits, from accounting and budgeting to operations and resource management.
 Whether you learn on campus or online, you may choose to pursue positions in prison or corrections management.
-Though salary varies according to job role and location, according to Payscale.com, the average salary for a holder of this bachelor’s degree is $63,000 per year.

-Paralegal Studies: If your interest lies in the legal aspects of law enforcement, you may want to consider paralegal studies.
+If your interest lies in the legal aspects of law enforcement, you may want to consider paralegal studies.
 Paralegals are a critical part of any legal team.
 An Associate of Science in Paralegal Studies introduces you to the legal system and legal research.
 You’ll find a more comprehensive curriculum in the Bachelor of Science in Paralegal Studies program.
 You’ll hone your investigative skills, dig into the major areas of the law, draft legal documents, and help prepare for trials.
-Due to the hands-on, practical curriculum, at National, both paralegal programs are offered on campus (Los Angeles and Woodland Hills campuses and at College of the Canyons).
 National University’s paralegal programs are approved by the American Bar Association.
-In terms of salary, paralegals and legal assistants earned a median annual salary of $50,940 in 2018.
+In terms of salary, as of 2021, the BLS reports paralegals and legal assistants earned a median annual salary of $56,230 per year.

 Climbing the career ladder in law enforcement, as in many professions, sometimes requires education or training beyond a bachelor’s degree.
 The Bureau of Labor Statistics indicates an almost 18% bump in salary for employees with a master’s degree versus a bachelor’s degree in some cases, although it does note that in certain professions, the difference is not substantial.
 If you’ve decided to further your studies to advance your law enforcement career, which programs are best?